kyverno/kyverno/documentation/installation.md

 Here is a script that generates a self-signed CA, a TLS certificate-key pair, and the corresponding kubernetes secrets: [helper script](/scripts/generate-self-signed-cert-and-k8secrets.sh)

-# Kyverno Flags
+# Configure Kyverno flags

 1. `excludeGroupRole` : excludeGroupRole role expected string with Comma seperated group role.
 It will exclude all the group role from the user request.
 Default we are using `system:serviceaccounts:kube-system,system:nodes,system:kube-scheduler`.
 2. `excludeUsername` : excludeUsername expected string with Comma seperated kubernetes username.
 In generate request if user enable `Synchronize` in generate policy then only kyverno can update/delete generated resource but admin can exclude specific username who have access of delete/update generated resource.
 3. `filterK8Resources`: k8s resource in format [kind,namespace,name] where policy is not evaluated by the admission webhook.
 For example --filterKind "[Deployment, kyverno, kyverno]" --filterKind "[Deployment, kyverno, kyverno],[Events, *, *].

-# Configure a namespace admin to access policy violations
+# Configure access to policy violations

 During Kyverno installation, it creates a ClusterRole `kyverno:policyviolations` which has the `list,get,watch` operations on resource `policyviolations`.
 To grant access to a namespace admin, configure the following YAML file then apply to the cluster.